BTBurke/caddy-jwt/README.md

 Token-Claim-Role: admin
 Token-Claim-Logins: 10
 Token-Claim-Groups: user,operator
+Token-Claim-Data.Payload: something
 ```

 Token claims will always be converted to a string.
 If you expect your claim to be another type, remember to convert it back before you use it.
+Nested JSON objects will be flattened.
+In the example above, you can see that the nested `payload` field is flattened to `data.payload`.

 ### Caveats